Bernie Swaine—founder of the pre-eminent lecture agency in the world, Washington Speakers Bureau—comes from simple, humble, and resilient stock.

 Over the last thirty-five years, WSB has represented three US Presidents, four prime ministers of Great Britain, countless American and world leaders, business and economic visionaries, authors, media personalities, and sports legends.

 Today, Bernie remains Chairman of Washington Speakers Bureau.
-He travels with Paula, his wife for 41 years, and spends time with their three children – Timothy (born 1979), Michael (born 1982), Kelley (born 1983).
+He travels with Paula, his wife for 41 years, and spends time with their 3 children.
 Bernie also speaks and writes extensively.

 Follow Bernie on Twitter @Swain_Bernie.